MustLive/DAVOSET/readme.txt

 # Versions history
 #############################################

+04.04.2017 v.1.3.1

+Added security bypass by using cookies at appropriate sites.
+Added new services into lists of zombies.
+Removed non-working services from lists of zombies.

 09.03.2017 v.1.3

 Extended support of SSRF and added XXE vulnerability in SAP NetWeaver AS.
 Added new services into full list of zombies.
-Removed non-working service from full list of zombies.
+Removed non-working services from full list of zombies.

 30.11.2016 v.1.2.9